-Adventurer, writer and actor, Charley Boorman became involved with Unicef while filming Long Way Round with Ewan McGregor in 2004.
+Adventurer, writer and actor, Charley Boorman became involved with UNICEF UK while filming Long Way Round with Ewan McGregor in 2004.

-Through Long Way Round Charley and Ewan visited programmes in Ukraine, Kazakhstan and Mongolia to meet children supported by Unicef’s work.
-For Long Way Down they saw first-hand Unicef’s work with child soldiers in Uganda and land-mine awareness programmes in Ethiopia.
+Through Long Way Round Charley and Ewan visited programmes in Ukraine, Kazakhstan and Mongolia to meet children supported by UNICEF UK’s work.
+For Long Way Down they saw first-hand UNICEF UK’s work with child soldiers in Uganda and land-mine awareness programmes in Ethiopia.

-Most recently, for Long Way Up they travelled from Argentina to LA on electric bikes, visiting Unicef programmes in Bolivia, Peru and Honduras along the way.
+In 2020, for Long Way Up they travelled from Argentina to LA on electric bikes, visiting UNICEF UK’s programmes in Bolivia, Peru and Honduras along the way.

-On their travels, they learn more about the devastating issues affecting children across South and Central America and Unicef’s work to support children everywhere.
+On their travels, they learn more about the devastating issues affecting children across South and Central America and UNICEF UK’s work to support children everywhere.

 UNICEF UK Ambassador since 2008